Michael Gerson: Washington Post columnist

 After leaving the White House, Gerson wrote for Newsweek magazine for a time.
-On May 16, 2007, Gerson began his tenure as a twice-weekly columnist for the Washington Post.
+On May 16, 2007, Gerson began his tenure as a twice-weekly columnist for The Washington Post.
 His columns appeared on Wednesdays and Fridays.

 Gerson, a neo-conservative, repeatedly criticized other conservatives in his column and conservatives returned the favor.
 One of Gerson's first columns was entitled "Letting Fear Rule", in which he compared skeptics of President Bush's immigration reform bill to nativist bigots of the 1880s.

 In October 2017, Gerson referred to President Donald Trump's "fundamental unfitness for high office" and asked whether he is "psychologically and morally equipped to be president?
 And could his unfitness cause permanent damage to the country?"
 He cited "the leaked cries for help coming from within the administration.
 They reveal a president raging against enemies, obsessed by slights, deeply uninformed and incurious, unable to focus, and subject to destructive whims."

 In August 2019, Gerson wrote that it is a "scandal" that "white evangelical Protestants" are not in a state of "panic" about their own demographic decline in the United States.
+One of the last articles he wrote was an essay on the continuing alliance between evangelical Christians and Donald Trump in 2022 and his belief that such an alliance was foolish and unchristian.

 Personal life

-His wife Dawn was born in South Korea.
+Gerson's wife Dawn was born in South Korea.
 She was adopted by an American family when she was six years old and raised in the Midwestern United States.
-The couple, who met in high school, have two sons and resided in Northern Virginia.
+The couple met in high school, and have two sons.
+They resided in Northern Virginia.

 Health and death

-Gerson suffered from major depressive disorder, for which he was hospitalized at least once.
+Gerson suffered from major depressive disorder, and was hospitalized at least once for it.

-Gerson was diagnosed with kidney cancer in 2013.
+In 2013, Gerson was diagnosed with kidney cancer.
 He also had Parkinson's disease.
-He died from kidney cancer at a hospital in Washington, D.C., on November 17, 2022, at age 58.
+He died from kidney cancer at a Washington, D.C. hospital, on November 17, 2022, at age 58.